apacosta/challenge-calendar/README.md

 `yarn start` or `npm start`

+###considered upgrades
+Don't allow user to select a day previous of the current day.
+Better styling organization

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.